whpearson/operations-tutorials/ports.md

+While trying to wrangle computers to do your bidding there are a number of concepts that are universal to all operating systems.
+Knowing these concepts and the tools that let you inspect their state on the operating system level can give you more insight into when things inevitably go wrong.
+A good one for networking code is the idea of ports.
+You have used a port to view this web page, although you may not have known it.
+If you have pulled down information from an API you used a port.
+Having done the tutorial you will have some idea of the following:

+* Debugging network code you have written
+* Finding out what network traffic is currently happening on your computer
+* Important background knowledge when talking about things like firewalls or docker containers

 Ports are an important part of networking on all platforms.
 They allow computers to communicate to multiple different other computers at once, without talking over each other.
-This tutorial will allow show you how to interact with them on the command line, this can help you with debugging systems both on your computer and in production.

 To communicate with a computer you need two things a name or number and a port.
-The familiar www.google.com is an example of a name and http as a standard talks over port 80 (or port 443 for https) so you do not have to specify it.
-You can think of a port as an extension number for phone number in an office.
+The familiar www.google.com is an example of a name and http as a standard talks over port 80 (or port 443 for https).
+This standard means you do not have to specify it when using many tools.
+You can think of a port as an extension number for a phone number in an office.
 Every networking program has to specify which port it is listening to or talking to.
+A networking program that is listening on a port is sometimes called a listening service.

 This tutorial assumes that you are on MacOSX, I'll translate it to Windows and Linux as time allows.

 ## Talking to yourself

-Let us start with a listening service. nc is a swiss army knife of a networking tool, it allows you to listen, talk and also forward messages.
-Nc is short for netcat, which is not much more illuminating to its purpose.
+Let us start with a program that listens on a port and displays it to the screen. nc is a swiss army knife of a networking tool, it allows you to listen, talk and also forward messages.
+Nc is short for netcat, which is not much more illuminating to it's purpose.
 To make it listen on a port 8080 type

 nc -l 8080

-The -l parameter means listen, so it just sits there waiting for something to talk to.
-Lets talk to it using telnet a useful command for talking out, interactively.
+The -l parameter means listen, so it just sits there waiting for something to talk to it.
+Lets talk to it using telnet. telnet a useful command for talking out to a specific host and port.
 Localhost is a special name for your own computer.
-Open up another command line window and type.
+So to talk to nc, open up another command line window and type.

 telnet localhost 8080